libang1991/OBIMD/README.md

 The Oracle Bone Inscriptions Multi-modal Dataset (OBIMD) is the first large-scale corpus providing pixel-aligned rubbings and facsimiles, character-level annotations, and sentence-level transcriptions and reading sequences for oracle bone inscription (OBI) research.
 This dataset enables multi-modal learning across visual, structural, and linguistic dimensions, laying the foundation for end-to-end OBI recognition and interpretation.
 ![图片](figures/overview.png)

+### Hugging Face Mirror

+This dataset is also available on Hugging Face Hub:<a href="https://huggingface.co/datasets/libang1991/OBIMD">🤗OBIMD Dataset</a>

 ## Dataset Statistics

 - Total OBI images: 10,077 across five Shang Dynasty phases